BananaBoii600/Text-Editor/README.md

 Make sure your python version and pip version is up to date

-Open command prompt/terminal and install tkinter using `pip install tk`
+After installing tkinter and pywin 32, download the latest release and open the exe file given

-once tkinter is installed, open the exe file given and you are ready to use the app!
+Now you are ready to use the app!

-# Thank you for downloading
+# Thank you for downloading :)